-We will not be able to commercialize our Technosphere Insulin System and other product candidates until we have obtained regulatory approval, and any delay in obtaining, or inability to obtain, regulatory approval could harm our business.
-In addition, regulatory authorities may also limit the segments of the diabetes population to which we or others may market our Technosphere Insulin System or limit the target population for our other product candidates.
+We will not be able to commercialize our Technosphere Insulin System and other product candidates until we have obtained regulatory approval.
+We have no experience as a company in late-stage regulatory filings, such as preparing and submitting NDAs, which may place us at risk of delays, overspending and human resources inefficiencies.
+Any delay in obtaining, or inability to obtain, regulatory approval could harm our business.